bmcclintock/momentuHMM/README.md

 # momentuHMM
-An R package for Models Of animal MovemENT behavior Using multivariate Hidden Markov Models
+An R package for Maximum likelihood analysis Of animal MovemENT behavior Using multivariate Hidden Markov Models

 Get started with the vignette: [Guide to using momentuHMM](https://cran.r-project.org/web/packages/momentuHMM/vignettes/momentuHMM-guide.pdf)